 When business is “busy,” everyone’s jamming to get it done.
 Employees come in early, leave late, answer emails from home, even spend a weekend wrapping up a big project.

 Busy days become busy weeks and months.
 Pretty soon, it’s all work and no play.
 Job burnout, disinterest and poor performance are just around the corner.
 And we all hear how important company culture is when employees are deciding whether or not to take a job…or stay at a job.

-Maybe you can’t afford to provide perks like Google (unlimited gourmet food and snacks, rides to work, etc.) but you can still consider employee satisfaction by showing appreciation and building office morale in small ways.
+Maybe you can’t afford to provide perks like Google (unlimited gourmet food and snacks, rides to work, etc.) but you can still consider employee satisfaction by showing appreciation through an employee appreciation day and building office morale in small ways.